- Shortcut to:

 Bus: 116 and many others

-The forum was the centre of life in ancient Rome and the ruins are in a confusing pattern, so view them first from Capitoline Hill to get an idea of the layout.
 The Via Sacra was where the celebratory processions took place, and there are two triumphal arches, built to celebrate various Roman victories.
 Look for the Temple of Venus and Rome, built by Hadrian in 121AD, and the Church of Santa Francesca Romana.
 This is known as the patron saint of motorists and if you visit around March 9, you will see cars being driven to the church to have them blessed.

 Location: Entrances from Largo Romolo e Remo, Via del Foro Romano and the Arch of Titus on Via Sacra.
 Metro: Colosseo